akshaya0901/Automatic-Target-Detection-and-Tracking-System/README.md

 This project aims to improve monitoring efficiency, situational awareness, and response time in dynamic environments where continuous surveillance is required.
 By accurately detecting the presence and movement of objects, the system supports reliable monitoring and decision-making processes.

-Applications
+Applications:
-Defense and military surveillance
+-Defense and military surveillance
-Border security and protection
+-Border security and protection
-Industrial monitoring systems
+-Industrial monitoring systems
-Traffic management
+-Traffic management
-Disaster response operations
+-Disaster response operations
-Smart security and surveillance infrastructure Publication
+-Smart security and surveillance infrastructure

+Publication:
 This work was published in the International Journal of Progressive Research in Engineering Management and Science (IJPREMS).